boisgera/pandoc/mkdocs/cookbook.md

 Attr = (Text, [Text], [(Text, Text)])
 ```

-`Attr` is composed of an identifier, a list of classes, and a list of
+`Attr` is a tuple composed of an identifier, a list of classes, and a list of
 key-value pairs.
 To transform `Attr` content, again the easiest way to
 proceed is to target their holders.
 Say that we want to add a class tag
 that described the type of the pandoc element for every element which